-- Study business in English in the heart of Europe for a summer.
+- Study business in English during the summer.

 One of the best aspects of WU is the university’s location in Vienna.
 Vienna is a bustling capital city of just over 2 million people well-known for its high quality of life, great beauty, and cultural richness.
-Known as both the "City of Music" due to its musical heritage that includes many famous composers, as well as the "City of Dreams" because it was home of the world famous psycho-analyst Sigmund Freud, Vienna teems with fascinating culture, history, music, artwork, food, and architecture.
+Known as both the "City of Music" due to its musical heritage and the "City of Dreams" as home of the world famous psycho-analyst Sigmund Freud, Vienna teems with fascinating culture, history, music, artwork, food, and architecture.
 Vienna is also home to several important international organizations such as the Organization Petroleum Exporting Companies (OPEC) and UN offices.
 Austria’s standing in the world lends WU close ties to the surrounding corporate world and beyond.

 Wirtschaftsuniversität Wien (or WU) is one of KU's business exchange partners and has been ranked one of the best business schools in Europe.
 The university specializes in business and economics and has the largest student body in Europe, enrolling nearly 27,000 students each year.
 About one quarter of the student body is comprised of international students from more than 230 partner universities worldwide.

 WU is located in the heart of the city, and students can easily navigate the city by bus, tram or underground (subway) system, and travel throughout Europe via the European Rail Network (EuroRail).
 The Wein Westbahnhof (Vienna West Rail Station) is easily accessible with trains connecting to Germany, Switzerland, Hungary and more.
 The City Airport Train (CAT) connects the city to Vienna International Airport.
 A Vienna public transportation ticket is included in the cost of the program.